-The assets of the Company are used as security for the borrowings of Instem Life Science Systems Limited, a fellow subsidiary of Instem plc.
+The assets of the Company were used as security for the borrowings of Instem Life Science Systems Limited, a fellow subsidiary of Instem plc, in 2021.
+During 2022, the bank overdraft has been repaid.

 19. ULTIMATE PARENT COMPANY

 The ultimate and immediate parent company is Instem plc, a company incorporated and registered in England and Wales.